TingleDinkle/sanity-orb/README.md

 indeed the purpose of this project is to gauge students for their input on current sanity level, from the data gathered it will then be presented in a "sanity orb" beautifully.
 That's the idea, at least..

-and also, it's my first project using React-Vite and Threejs as well as tailwind css to polish frontend skills
+and also, it's my first project to implement React-Vite, Threejs and Tailwind css to polish frontend skills